howech/gestalt/README.md

 ```

-You can also listen to events on the nested configuration objects.
-Note
+The nested configuration objects are also event emitters.
+Note that
-that configuration names in the events are reported relative to the configuration
+the configuration names in the events are reported relative to the
-object you are listening to.
+configuration object being listening to.

 Configuration objects also have a ready/invalid/other state.
 When
 everything about the configuration is loaded the way it expects that